pretix/pretix/doc/development/concepts.rst

 Pretix is all about **events**, which are defined as something happening somewhere.
 Every event is managed by the **organizer**, an abstract entity running the event.

-Pretix is used by **users**.
-We want to enable global users who can just login into pretix and buy tickets for as many events as they like but at the same time it should be possible to order products **without** needing an user account.
+Pretix has a concept of **users** that is used for all the people who have to log in to the control panel to manage one or more events.
+No user is required to place an order.

 Items and variations